 Telecentric lens has three catagories, object telecentric, image telecentric and bi-telecentric.
 The difference between these three kinds lies in that the chief ray which is parallel to the optical axis is on the object side, or in the image side, or in both the object and image sides.
 Object space telecentric lens and bi-telecentric lens are the most popular telecentric lens in applications.

 The purpose of telecentric lens design is to eliminate the difference in magnification caused by the inconsistency of the distance between the measured object and the lens.
-According to the classification and design principles of telecentric lenses:
+And different telecentric lenses will need different telecentric designs.